gathuku/gathuku.me/_posts/2024-02-22-authorization-in-rails.md

 end
 ```

-To do this will need an `ArticlePolicy` class to define policies.
-From this policy, only admin users are allowed to create an article.
+To do this, we will need an `ArticlePolicy` class to define policies.
+Based on this policy, only admin users are allowed to create an article.

 ```rb
 # app/policies/article_policy.rb